Marie-Andrée Leclerc

 Marie-Andrée Leclerc (born October 26, 1945 – April 20, 1984) was a Canadian serial killer.
 An accomplice to Charles Sobhraj, she preyed on Western tourists travelling on the hippie trail of South Asia during the 1970s.

 Biography

 Marie-Andrée Leclerc was born on October 26, 1945, in Saint-Charles-de-Bellechasse, Quebec, Canada.
 After studying in Quebec, she became a medical secretary at a clinic in Lévis.

-In spring 1975, Leclerc went on a tourist trip to India with her ex-fiancé.
+In spring 1975, Leclerc went on a tourist trip to India with her then-fiancé.
 While in Srinagar, she met Charles Sobhraj and fell in love with him.
 Sobhraj acted as her guide throughout the country, and before the trip ended, he made her promise to return to Asia to see him again.
 After returning to Lévis, Leclerc received love letters from Sobhraj urging her to join him in Bangkok, his new home.
-He is even believed to have bought her a plane ticket.
+He is believed to have bought her a plane ticket.

 In July 1975, Leclerc departed for Thailand.